slateci/slate-client-server/resources/docs/server_testing.md

 7. Run the new configuration and view in the **Run** panel (expand from the bottom of the CLion window)
    * If you receive a "permission denied" the first go-around, click the green Run icon at the top left of the **Run** panel again.
-   * If successful output resembling the following will be displayed.
+   * If successful, output resembling the following will be displayed.
      ![clion run/debug all tests](./images/clion_buildrun_alltests.png)

 8. Alternatively run pre-defined groups of tests (stored in this repo at `./clion/runConfigurations`).